-Feeling evil to install VSCode on my Mac 😎
+Feeling great to install BBEdit on my Mac 😎

 Apple Several months ago my 2016 MacBook Pro with Touch Bar has some strange black lines on the top of the display.
 They would often appear in cold environment, the position of the black lines are not fixed but they tend to be in the very top area near the menu bar.

 Recently the problem become worse and they would appear whenever the Mac wake up from sleep.
 Since the lines are flickering so it is very annoying.
 It turns out it is a very common problem for 2016 Touch Bar MBP.